boundary/tsi-lab/docs/labs/lab3.md

   "title": "test event",
   "fingerprintFields": ["@title", "@message"],
    "status": "OPEN",
-   "
+   "message": "Hello World!",
    "source": {"ref": "myhost", "type": "host"}
 }
 ```

+_NOTE_: During these labs we have made it easier to run the exercises by storing your
+credentials and api endpoint information in environment variables as follows:

+- `TSP_EMAIL` - TrueSight Intelligence account e-mail address
+- `TSP_API_TOKEN` - TrueSight Intelligence API token
+- `TSP_API_HOST` - TrueSight Intelligence API endpoint

-The complete command to generate a Raw Event is listed here:
+The complete command to generate a Raw Event including your credentials and api endpoint is
+as follows:

 ```
 curl -i "https://$TSP_API_HOST/v1/events" \